|A Programmer's Guide To Octave|

 If you have created a program in a file and when you type the name Octave cannot find it and reports an "undefined" error then it is most likely that the file isn't in the current directory.

-So for example if you prepare a file with the commands:
+So for example if you start the editor using File,New, New Script and enter the commands:

-at the command prompt you will see displayed:
+When you do see the command window you will see displayed:

-Also notice that Octave is case sensitive - if you saved the file as Test.m you have to type Test - test, TEST, tesT or any other form just doesn't work.
+Also notice that Octave is case sensitive, so if you saved the file as "Test.m" you have to type "Test" whenever yopu want it; "test", "TEST", "tesT" or any other variation just doesn't work.

 If the file contains a function - see later - then you can call the function just by typing the file name followed by brackets and any arguments.
 For example if Test.m contains a function you can write Test() to run the function.